0xchase/0xchase.github.io/content/blog/compatibilism.md

 The image of ourselves and the world as a kind of mechanical device is difficult to reconcile with our intuitive conception of ourselves as free agents.
 The future is fixed by the past.
 The decision you'll make are fixed by the past.
 The factors that influence your decisions are beyond your control, and it's impossible as a logical matter to even *concieve* of a world where such a freedom would be possible.
 This difficulty has led many to accept *incompatibilism* - the view that determinism and free will are incompatible.
 While this incompatibility has led a few to reject determinism, the vast majority accept the arguments for determinism and conclude that *there is no free will*.

 I hope I've painted the arguments for determinism in a sufficiently compelling light, and I hope you feel the intuitive pull of this perspective even if you didn't before.
-We'll eventually see how the entire narrative above is laden with subtle confusions, but first we'll need to take a detour into some of the foundational issues that underly this issue, and briefly examine *how* to htink about this debate.
+We'll eventually see how the entire narrative above is laden with subtle confusions, but first we'll need to take a detour into some of the foundational issues that underly this issue, and briefly examine *how* to think about this debate.

 ## Definitions